Prashant Pillai (computer scientist): Career

 He has been a Co-founder and Director of several start-ups like Cydon, OnlynShield and CyberMind.

-He has published over 100 papers in leading international journals and conferences and has a granted US patent around Distributed Ledger Technology.
+He has published over 100 papers in leading international journals and conferences and has a patent on Distributed Ledger Technology.

 Honours, recognition and awards

-Pillai is the current Chair of the Cyber Security working Group of the Innovation Alliance for the West Midlands.
+Pillai is the current Chair of the Cybersecurity Working Group of the Innovation Alliance for the West Midlands.

 He was also appointed as the Group Chair of the IEEE UK and Ireland Blockchain group in 2022.